keepaliveit-staging/staging.keepaliveit.co.uk/_services/software-consultancy.markdown

 permalink: /software-consultancy
 classes:
   - software-consultancy
-excerpt: "Learn how Keep-Alive I.T's Services can make critical I.T Software decisions for your workplace backed by expert opinions, or offer a helping hand with software queries."
+excerpt: "Discover how our I.T Services can help keep your Business's I.T Operational & Compliant.
+Learn how Keep-Alive I.T's Services can make critical I.T Software decisions for your workplace backed by expert opinions, or offer a helping hand with software queries."
 header:
   overlay_image: /assets/images/software-development-consultancy.jpg
   overlay_filter: 0.74
-  actions:
-      - label: "Discover how our I.T Services can help keep your Business's I.T Operational & Compliant"
-        url: "software-consultancy/#software--software-development-consultancy"

 secondaryMenu:
   - title: "Software Solutions for Businesses"
     url: /software-consultancy